domjarkey/concise/README.md

 ### Recursion in `concise`

-Occasionally it can be useful to define a function recursively, performing the same computation on an output until a base case is reached.
+It can sometimes be useful to define a function recursively, performing the same computation on an output until a base case is reached.
 This is usually not ideal if avoidable, but in certain circumstances such as list traversal or web scraping, it can be handy to call a function inside itself to complete a task with an indefinite amount of steps.
 In `concise` functions, this can be accomplished using the `.this` pronoun.

 The canonical example of recursion is Fibonacci’s sequence, where the first two terms are defined as 1 and 1 (or sometimes 0 and 1), and the